userdw/RaspberryPi_3_Starter_Kit/11_MATLAB_Support_Package/Basic_Commands/README.md

 # [ENGLISH] Basic Commands
-Some basic commands that are available in MATLAB are as below.
+Some basic commands that are available in MATLAB for interfacing with Raspberry Pi are as below.

 ## Initializing Connection:
 Before we can controlling our Raspberry Pi from MATLAB, we need to initialize the connection first.
 We can do it by running the command below.